RESEARCH STARTER

 Psychotic disorders are currently classified on the basis of presenting symptoms rather than etiological processes.
 Episodes of psychosis can be brief or chronic in duration, lasting from a few days to many years, and psychotic symptoms may be mild, moderate, or severe in form.
 Although the various types of psychotic disorders have some common symptoms, their onset, course, and development are often substantially different.

 Ongoing research efforts to clarify the cognitive and physiological mechanisms associated with different psychotic illness will hopefully aid in future diagnosis.
-According to the Diagnostic and Statistical Manual of Mental Disorders: DSM-5 (5th ed., 2013), published by the American Psychiatric Association, psychotic symptoms are a central feature of schizophrenia and other psychotic disorders.
-Schizophrenia, which is often a severe and debilitating mental illness, is found in approximately 1 percent of the general population and affects more than 2.5 million Americans.
+According to the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition Text Revision: DSM-5-TR, published by the American Psychiatric Association in 2022, psychotic symptoms are a central feature of schizophrenia and other psychotic disorders.
+Schizophrenia is often a severe and debilitating mental illness.
 Onset of the disorder is most likely to occur between the ages of fifteen and thirty-five; the average age of onset is eighteen for men and twenty-five for women.
 Schizophrenia can occur in childhood, although this is rare, and can also have a late onset after the age of forty-five.
 Rates of schizophrenia do not vary substantially in terms of gender, race, or ethnicity, but the disorder is more prevalent in urban than in rural areas.

 Brief psychotic disorder is diagnosed if psychotic symptoms last for more than one day but no longer than four weeks.
 It may develop in response to severe environmental stress or psychological trauma.